awsdocs/amazon-ec2-user-guide-windows/doc_source/create-key-pairs.md

 **Required IAM permissions**

-To enable AWS CloudFormation to manage Parameter Store parameters on your behalf, the IAM role assumed by AWS CloudFormation or your IAM user must have the following permissions:
+To enable AWS CloudFormation to manage Parameter Store parameters on your behalf, the IAM role assumed by AWS CloudFormation or your user must have the following permissions:
 + `ssm:PutParameter` – Grants permission to create a parameter for the private key material\.
-+ `ssm:DeleteParameter` \- Grants permission to delete the parameter that stored the private key material\.
++ `ssm:DeleteParameter` – Grants permission to delete the parameter that stored the private key material\.
 This permission is required whether the key pair was imported or created by AWS CloudFormation\.

 When AWS CloudFormation deletes a key pair that was created or imported by a stack, it performs a permissions check to determine whether you have permission to delete parameters, even though AWS CloudFormation creates a parameter only when it creates a key pair, not when it imports a key pair\.
 AWS CloudFormation tests for the required permission using a fabricated parameter name that does not match any parameter in your account\.
 Therefore, you might see a fabricated parameter name in the `AccessDeniedException` error message\.